 Trained and qualified operators

-Servicer spacecraft operators are critical to flight safety and enabling mission success.
+Servicer and client spacecraft operators are critical to flight safety and enabling mission success.
 Servicer and client spacecraft operators shall be trained, experienced and have rehearsed procedures to detect anomalous navigation and control conditions, system health, and mission performance, as well as to manually intervene, if necessary, to limit material safety risks and hazards.
 An operations team that is trained, experienced, disciplined and rehearsed is a substantial confidence builder for sustainable and repeatable servicing missions.

-External resources

-External resources are capabilities that are not provided by the servicer or client spacecraft but which provide independent and coordinated data and information to plan and inform RPO and OOS activities.
-These can include external space situational awareness and modeling or simulation capabilities.
-External resources as appropriate to RPO and OOS shall be used in planning and execution of operations to the extent practicable.

 Design servicing operations to minimize the risk and consequences of mishaps

 Contractual Relationship with Client Space Object Owner

 RPO and OOS operations shall be performed for a contracted and cognizant Client’s space object.
 For cases where no owner can be identified (e.g., space debris objects) perform RPO and OOS operations in a safe and transparent manner.
 This may include providing adequate public notice and communication of intent to States that may have reasonably been the source of the object.
 If the source is identified during/following the service, the relevant States shall be notified.
+Ref Convention on Registration of Objects Launched into Outer Space (1976)

 Communications Discipline